c4s0py/stuff/README.md

 JujutsuKaisenMod - A rudimentary mod for terraria that explores creating custom armor, weapons and buffs, also used to learn about the fundamentals of C#.

-LegendOfZelda Mod - A rudimentary mod for terraria that explores creating custom weapon projectiles, modifying time of day and learning about the applications of Vector2 using x,y.
+LegendOfZelda Mod - A rudimentary mod for terraria that explores creating custom weapon projectiles, modifying time of day and learning about the applications of Vector math.
 Written in C#